The British international section

-The International Section at Marguerite Duras follows the students from Sixième through Troisième, where they sit the International Option of the DNB in English and History-geography.
+In 3eme, students can they sit the International Option of the DNB (OIDNB) in Literature and History-geography.

 - HISTORY AND GEOGRAPHY: the French syllabus is adapted to include a greater emphasis on the history and geography of the section country (4 hours a week instead of the usual history-geography provision, with 2 hours taught in English).

-- All standard written exams in French
+- All standard written exams in French.

 - Two specific oral exams in language and literature and history-geography each with a coefficient of 1.
 Both exams are in English.

 - The OIB distinction is granted to candidates with a minimum grade of 25/50, for each of the OIB oral exams.

 - A student following the International Section stream can choose not to sit the OIDNB exams and sit only the regular French DNB exams.